Fox's Book of Martyrs

 first certain intelligence we received of the declaration of war by the

-with the remainder of his troops, gaily equipped, seated on his golden barge,
+remainder of his troops, gaily equipped, seated on his golden barge, and

 "On